drdv/makefile-doc/README.md

 # Awk script for Makefile docs

-The `makefile-doc.awk` is an expension of a simple `awk` one-liner I have been using for years (I think it was based on [this gist](https://gist.github.com/prwhite/8168133)).
+The `makefile-doc.awk` is an extension of a simple `awk` one-liner I have been using for years (I think it was based on [this gist](https://gist.github.com/prwhite/8168133)).

 ## How to use